mcanan/min-php-framework/tests/README.md

 #### Instructions

-Before a commit please run "ant phpunit".
+Before a commit please run "ant phpunit" on the min-php-framework root directory..

 All tests must be passed.

 #### Requirements

-You must have installed phpunit and must be in your execution PATH.
+You must have installed the composer development dependencies.

-You can download it here: https://phpunit.de/